With the advent of content and digital marketing, blogs have become a strategic asset and an integral element for many companies.

 Trending stories are great to attract traffic to your website within a short period.
 These are often based on the recent news stories that attract a lot of search volumes.

-Trending stories must contextually relate or augment your main topic, products or services to get the maximum benefit.
+Trending stories must contextually relate or augment your main blog topic, products or services to get the maximum benefit.

 Debatable Posts – posts that express some sort of opinion often controversial